dmwm1024/StonewallNexus/README.md

 **Stonewall Nexus** is a full-featured web application built for managing Stonewall Sports leagues.
 It streamlines scheduling, venue management, officiating assignments, team registrations, and role-based permissions across multiple chapters, sports, and seasons.
 Built BY Stonewall members FOR Stonewall members, it's designed to simplify league operations and empower volunteers at every level—from national to chapter-specific management.

 - Dev Demo: https://kade.pythonanywhere.com/
+  - Contact Kade for a test account to be created!

 **Key Features:**
 - Clean permission based role structures